OrSellam/data-warehouse/README.md

   - `dim_order` – enriched with payment type, review score, and order-level attributes.
   - `dim_date` – order and purchase timestamps for temporal analysis.

-### Granularity
-- **Item-level granularity** was chosen to allow detailed analysis of products, customers, and sellers.
-- Supports multidimensional queries across all dimensions and enables precise business insights.

 ---

 ## ETL Process